seanox/aspect-js/manual/en/mvc.md

 According to the file system, absolute, relative and additionally functional paths are also supported here.
-Paths consist exclusively of word characters, underscores and optionally the - character (based on combined) IDs.
+Paths consist exclusively of word characters, underscores and optionally the minus character (based on combined) IDs.
 The hash character is used as separator and root.
 Spaces are not supported.

 ```
 #a#b#c#d